sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gnome-terminal-nautilus</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : GNOME Terminal extension for Nautilus
+Short desc    : GNOME Terminal extension for Nautilus
 URL          : http://www.gnome.org/
-Лицензия     : GPLv3+ and GFDL and LGPLv2+
+License      : GPLv3+ and GFDL and LGPLv2+
-Описание     : This package provides a Nautilus extension that adds the 'Open in Terminal'
+Descript     : This package provides a Nautilus extension that adds the 'Open in Terminal'
              : option to the right-click context menu in Nautilus.
 ```